But that’s not what he finds when he looks outside.

 “Sounds like a plan,” Adam replied.
 The other three boys nodded to indicate they agreed.

 “Adam, I assume you know where the restaurant is.”

 “Yup.
-It’s at the corner of Lincoln and Main, across from the Walnut Creek main library.”
+It’s at the corner of Lincoln and Main, across the street from the Walnut Creek main library.”